-The Tuscan Natural Simply Pure product line includes two dry dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.
+The Tuscan Natural Simply Pure product line includes three dry dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.

 The following is a list of recipes available at the time of this review.

 - Tuscan Natural Simply Pure Lamb Meal (3 stars)

 - Tuscan Natural Simply Pure Chicken Meal (3 stars)

 - Tuscan Natural Grain Free Ocean Extreme (4 stars)

 Tuscan Natural Simply Pure Lamb Meal was selected to represent both products in the line for this review.

 Estimated Dry Matter Nutrient Content

 Ingredients: Lamb meal, brown rice, rice, canola oil (preserved with mixed tocopherols), olive oil (preserved with mixed tocopherols), natural flavor, potassium chloride, calcium carbonate, vitamin E supplement, niacin supplement, d-calcium pantothenate, vitamin B12 supplement, vitamin A acetate, vitamin D3 supplement, d-biotin, riboflavin supplement, thiamine mononitrate, pyridoxine hydrochloride, folic acid, iron proteinate, zinc proteinate, manganese proteinate, copper proteinate, sodium selenite, cobalt proteinate, ethylenediamine dihydroiodide

 Fiber (estimated dry matter content) = 2.2%